MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 Tensor
 ~~~~~~

-Tensor parameters can be retrieved from the Tensor class.
+Tensor parameters can be retrieved from the ``Tensor`` class.

-It allows to get some usefull information such as the data type, the number of dimensions, the number of elements, the size in bytes or the quantization parameters.
+It allows to get some useful information such as the data type, the number of dimensions, the number of elements, the size in bytes or the quantization parameters.

 There are 2 kinds of tensors: